Configure advanced filter expressions

 Examples and additional information

 Filtering by asset type is particularly useful for diagrams.
-When filtering a diagram by asset type, keep in mind that all subtypes are included, meaning they pass the filter along with the specified asset type.
+When filtering a diagram by asset type, note that all subtypes are included, meaning they pass the filter along with the specified asset type.

 { "layoutRegion": "flow", "id": "Report Attribute", "type": { "id": "00000000-0000-0000-0000-000000031027" }, "filters": [ { "operator": "IN", "values": [ "00000000-0000-0000-0000-000000031027" ], "field": "assetType" } ] },

-You have to provide the value in Unix Epoch datetime, in milliseconds.
+You need to provide the value in Unix Epoch datetime, in milliseconds.
 This example is for a custom date attribute to be greater than 2020-okt-1.

 { "operator": "GREATER", "values": [ "1601483854000" ], "field": "dateAttribute_7ff7f6af-33d3-4fdf-8ac5-bf918606315f" }